abdulazeezabdullahi492-ux/Network-configuration-/README.md

 ## Design Decisions

-- Used two separate /24 subnets (192.168.10.0/24 and 192.168.11.0/24) instead of one flat network, so each department's broadcast traffic stays contained within its own switch — this mirrors how a real multi-department office is typically segmented.
+- Split Department A into two VLANs (VLAN 1 for PC1/PC3, VLAN 2 for PC0/PC2) instead of leaving it as one flat subnet, to demonstrate logical segmentation within a single department — e.g. separating a team's regular staff from a subset needing isolated traffic.
-- Connected Router0 directly to both subnets (one interface per LAN).
-Since there are only two networks and no additional routers in the path connected/static routing is enough at this scale.
+- Department B (Switch1) stays a single flat subnet with no VLANs, since there was no requirement to segment it further — this also shows a deliberate contrast: not every department needs the same level of segmentation.
-- Gave each department its own access switch
+- Connected Router0 directly to both subnets/VLANS.
+Since there are only two networks(plus one extra VLAN) and no additional routers in the path connected/static routing is enough at this scale.

 ## Key Configuration